 - Is there a shortcut to view the Now Playing list in the Now Playing pane?
 Sort of.
 Use Shift+F10 then L. Sometimes certain songs can cause the list to disappear again.
 After using Shift+F10 then L you can hit Alt and then under view select choose columns and then uncheck hide columns automatically.
 This may help, a little.

 - How can I get my old Windows Media Player 11 icon back?
 To do this you will need to create a create a shortcut then in "properties" there is a button to change the icon.
 You will need to use one that is in the icon format.
 You can find a great many at the Icon Archive.

-- Can I downgrade to wmp11 on Windows 7?
+- Can I downgrade to Windows Media Player 11 on Windows 7?
 I have not tried it, but you can try visiting this link.
+Alt

 - How to start the player maximized.
 Right click on the shortcut and select Properties --> Shortcut --> Run --> in the dropdown menu select Maximized.